Allan891/ATM-machine/README.md

 Model
 The model consists of 12 states, representing a simplified version of an ATM machine.
 The states and properties are named in a way that makes them self-explanatory.
 The model illustrates the various states required to access an account, allowing users to either view their balance or withdraw money.
 It also accounts for cases where a withdrawal is denied and includes branches that handle scenarios involving incorrect PIN entries, showing the possible state transitions in such cases.

+The file ATM-machine.prolog is included the for this project.